joungh93/Libraries_jlee/README.md

 # USER
-python scripts that I have made & collected while using Anaconda 2
+Python scripts that I have made and collected for Anaconda 2